Karma Tashi Ling

 Karma Tashi Ling Kagyu Tibetan Buddhist Meditation Society (1986) was established by students of the Very Venerable 9th Khenchen Thrangu Rinpoche, a great scholar and extraordinary teacher.
 He is a master of Mahamudra meditation, also called the Great Seal.
 Mahamudra is the culmination and quintessence of meditation forms in the Karma Kagyu school.
 Thrangu Rinpoche was also appointed by His Holiness the Dalai Lama, Tenzin Gyatso to be the personal tutor to the head of the Karma Kagyu lineage, His Holiness the 17th Karmapa, Ogyen Trinley Dorje.
 For an interesting look at Thrangu Rinpoche's background and his connection to the Karma Kagyu tradition, please see his biography.
 For more information about the Karmapas, please go to our Kagyu Lineage page.

 Thrangu Rinpoche maintains an active teaching schedule visiting his numerous international centres, including Edmonton.
 He has worked to alleviate the inequality with respect to the education that nuns receive.
 Rinpoche had long held the intention to establish a monastic center for women to make available to them the full range of monastic, liturgical, philosophical and meditation training available to monks.
 He has also published numerous books, maintains monasteries, retreat centres, a university, a school for refugee children, a clinic and other projects.
-His knowledge, skill and compassion is boundless.
+His knowledge, skill and compassion are boundless.
 Our resident teacher, Ani Kunsang, was trained at Rinpoche's Tara Abby, Kathmandu, Nepal.
 She was selected by Thrangu Rinpoche to serve as teacher and spiritual mentor for Karma Tashi Ling.
 Her presence is very beneficial for all of us.

 Karma Tashi Ling serves to bring people of the Edmonton area together for Tibetan Buddhist practice and teaching.
 People who are interested in connecting with their spiritual life, and who may be interested in Buddhism and meditation, may find the practices we engage in at the centre helpful along those lines.
 We encourage and welcome visitors to our centre for meditation, chanting, study and discussion.
 The primary meditation form practiced at the centre is called deity meditation, which helps to develop focus and quietens the mind.
 You can learn more about this form on our Sunday Sadhana page.